Have you suffered a nasal fracture? Read on for tips on diagnosing a broken nose and treatment options.

 After this, the treatment is mainly controlling the pain and nose bleeds.
 Another treatment will be available after the swelling is down and a true assessment of the damage can be made — normally within the first 24 hours or after 3 days.
 If you wait more than 14 days from the injury your nose may heal and then you would need to wait for 6 to 8 weeks before repair.
 Many emergency rooms are unaware of this and will have you follow up long after your window for immediate repair has closed.

 If your doctor is skilled in this area, they may see fit to realign the bone or cartilage themselves.
 This procedure can be performed in the office or in the operating room, depending on the degree of fracture and on your and your doctor’s comfort level.
 External nasal taping and splints may be used as well.

 A complicated fracture could require surgery.
 The crooked and broken bone or cartilage may need to be moved back into place.
 This can be performed at the office or in an ambulatory surgery center and may use general or local anesthesia.

 Norelle’s staff of trained insurance experts will ensure that you receive the best coverage under your policy.

 Will Insurance Cover A Broken Nose / Nasal Fracture Surgery?

 Yes.
 Insurance usually does not cover cosmetic surgery, but in cases where surgery corrects or improves the ability to breathe properly or alleviates a major physical deformity, the procedures are often covered.
 Patients should obtain cost information from their surgeon or by contacting your insurance.
 You need to be cautious about having procedures performed without full knowledge of your insurance benefits.
-If you are a patient of Dr. Bennett then his office staff will check your benefits for you to let you know what your financial responsibility will be.
+Our staff will check your benefits for you to let you know what your financial responsibility will be.